nbigaouette/oclutils/README.markdown

 What's new
 -------------------------
+* v1.0 Library will try 5 times to acquire context and locks with random delay.
+Useful if first try fails.
 * v0.9 Locking has been re-written.
 Before, a single file "/tmp/gpu_usage.txt" would contain OpenCL devices used.
 This was prone to errors as if the program did not exist correctly, the line containing the used device would be kept in the file, preventing other programs from using the device.
 Instead, a file named with the device id, platform and name is opened, and a [flock()](http://linux.die.net/man/2/flock) is acquired on the file.
 Another process